How to find meaning in life?

 Acedia (from the Greek akēdia, "lack of care") is an ancient concept, often associated with the Desert Fathers, which describes a state of torpor and spiritual sadness.
 It manifests as a disgust for activity, a weariness, a discouragement, and an indifference toward oneself and one's inner life.
 Unlike simple laziness, acedia is a sickness of the soul that strikes at the very heart of existence.

 Acedia is directly linked to the quest for meaning.
-It can be understood as the expression of an inner void, an absence of purpose, or a profound lack of deep joy.
+It can be understood as the expression of an inner void — what Frankl called the existential vacuum: the emptiness that appears when distraction stops and one realises one no longer knows why one does what one does.
 In the Christian tradition it was counted among the capital sins, as it turns the individual away from the contemplation of God and from charity.
 Today the concept has been secularised and may be likened to a deep loss of meaning — a kind of existential depression that renders every action futile and empty.
+It is often the sign that the bios has been drained of its inner coherence.

 To learn more: